ufcw_logo.jpg

 If our strike successfully shows the employer that we will not back down until we get what we deserve, the hope is that the strike will end with a better contract that addresses members’ priorities.

-When is the Zone 1 strike authorization vote?
+When was the Zone 1 strike authorization vote?

-All active UFCW 247 members who work in the meat, deli, and seafood departments in Safeway stores in Zone 1 (Lower Mainland – working in stores from Hope to Whistler) will have the right to vote.
+All active UFCW 247 members who work in the meat, deli, and seafood departments in Safeway stores in Zone 1 (Lower Mainland – working in stores from Hope to Whistler) had the right to vote, as they would be the workers who would be involved in an eventual strike.
 This includes anyone who is on probation.

 Voting YES means that you support your bargaining committee’s recommendation to authorize a strike and demand a better contract than what Sobeys is offering.